raynei86/libbitset/readme.md

 # libbitset

 A very opinionated bitset library in C99
+Mostly safely oriented and inspired by C++ `std::bitset`

 # Installation
 ```bash